cwyse/wysechoice-wiki/home/network_services.md

 1. Select the InfluxDB data source for each of the dashboards, and create a new ID for each.
 1. `docker pull golift/unifi-poller`
 1. Copy an example config to ~/docker/unpoller - https://github.com/unpoller/unpoller/blob/master/examples/up.conf.example
-1. Rename example config to unpoller.conf
+1. Rename example config to up.conf
 1. Update influxdb url to 'http://influxdb_1.8.4:8086/', user to unifipoller, pass to <password>.
-1. `docker run -v /home/chris/docker/unpoller/unpoller.conf:/config/unpoller.conf --network grafana_net --name unifi-poller golift/unifi-poller`
+1. `docker run -v /home/chris/docker/unpoller/up.conf:/config/up.conf --network grafana_net --name unifi-poller --name unifi-poller golift/unifi-poller`

 ## Reverse Proxy